-In the days of cruising past, travelers would embark on their cruise vacations and leave the world at home behind.
+In the days of cruising’s past, travelers would embark on their cruise vacations and leave the world at home behind.
 In the rare case of emergency, all cruise ships offered landlines which you could use to make a call for several dollars a minute.
-For more routine check-ins, cruisers would wait until their next port of call and whip out an international calling card (Do you remember those things?) to use a pay phone on shore.
+For more routine check-ins, cruisers would wait until their next port of call and whip out an international calling card (Do you remember those things?) to use a payphone on shore.

 How quickly things change!
-Now, almost everyone is tied to a smartphone device, allowing us to not only talk to anyone but giving us access to texting, email, social media, the internet, and even streaming of movies and music.
-The days of the “unconnected cruise” are officially over.
+Now, almost everyone is tied to a smartphone, allowing us to not only talk to anyone but also giving us access to texting, email, social media, internet browsing, and even music and video streaming.
+The days of the “unconnected cruise” are long over.

-While some bemoan the advent of digital technology onboard cruise ships, most travelers embrace this revolution.
+While some bemoan the use of digital technology onboard cruise ships, most travelers embrace it.
 Now, we can escape on vacation without being completely detached from the world.
-We can keep up with the news, check in with family, reply to emails, or make everyone back home jealous on social media.
-Further, cruise lines themselves are also shifting to more digital approaches with smartphone apps that can perform various functions to enhance the cruising experience.
+We can keep up with the news, check in with family, reply to emails, and post about our adventures in real time on social media.
+Further, cruise lines themselves have smartphone apps that guests can download to provide an easier and smoother onboard experience.

 With that in mind, we have put together our top tips for using your smartphone on a cruise ship.